CCALK-work/CCALK/readme.md

 - The first script, *analysis.py* is used to automatically retrieve the secret value from a trace obtained after running the covert-channel
 - The second script, *graphical.py* plots a trace that we can inspect with the naked eye to observe the results of the covert-channel

-<div style="text-align: justify">The two figures below give an example of the outputs obtained using the *graphical.py* script. **Figure 1** represents the raw output of the script. **Figure 2** depicts a zoom on one of the 8 distinct patterns observed on **Figure 1**, where the recovered values of the key can be inferred with the naked eye.</div>
+The two figures below give an example of the outputs obtained using the *graphical.py* script. **Figure 1** represents the raw output of the script. **Figure 2** depicts a zoom on one of the 8 distinct patterns observed on **Figure 1**, where the recovered values of the key can be inferred with the naked eye.

 ![fig3](https://user-images.githubusercontent.com/108535913/176914938-ac5c12d5-455f-4283-b305-2368087d40ae.jpeg)
 <p align="center">